Nikon D5300 vs Panasonic GX80

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5300 and GX80 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5300 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.